Medigap or Medicare Advantage Program?

 So, what are your two basic Medicare options?

-Medicare Supplement (Medigap) and Medicare Advantage Program.
+Medicare Supplement (Medigap) and Medicare Advantage (Part C) Program.
+(Refer to Medicare & You 2024 handbook for details)

 Finally, understand What’s Medicare does NOT cover under Part A and Part B!